Superconductivity and Low Energy Excitations in an Attractive Hubbard Model: Introduction

 In the present paper, we deal with the Hubbard model using the grand canonical formalism \cite{Shiba}, in order to avoid the problem of the even-oddness of the number of fermions in Lieb's theorem.
 In other words, instead of fixing the number of fermions, we introduce the chemical potential.
 We then obtain the ground-state expectation by taking the zero temperature limit.

-As a result, we prove the existence of superconducting long-range order in the ground state of the attractive Hubbard model at half filling in the sense of the expectation value of the number of fermions.
-We stress that the long-range order implies the existence of a pure state which exhibits the spontaneous magnetization for the order parameter of superconductivity in the infinite-volume limit.
+As a result, we prove the existence of superconducting long-range order in the ground state of the attractive Hubbard model {on Lieb lattices.
+Here the system is} at half filling in the sense of the expectation value of the number of fermions.
+We stress that the long-range order implies the existence of a pure state which exhibits the non-vanishing order parameter of superconductivity in the infinite-volume limit.
 Although this result is closely related to that by Shen and Qiu\;\cite{ShenQiu}, we deal with the whole Fock space in the grand canonical formalism.
 In other words, we show that the sector with an odd number of fermions does not affect the existence of superconducting long-range order.

 We also study the low-energy excitations above the ground states of the attractive Hubbard model at several fillings.
 We prove that the pairing excitations are gapless above the ground states when the number of fermions deviates from that of the half filling by the order of the volume.
 In addition, we prove that a certain class of single-fermion excitations has a non-vanishing spectral gap above the ground state with an even number of fermions in a strong coupling and low-density regime for fermions.
 The latter is a physically reasonable consequence due to the attractive pair interaction of the present model.
 Namely, the existence of an unpaired fermion always increases the whole energy.
 Such a situation does not necessarily occur for an even number of fermions.